The final death toll of the attack upon the World Trade Centre on September 11th, 2001

 In this war Nuclear weapons compel an unwelcome choice upon the citizens of Western Civilization: genocide or suicide.

-For example, following the threat by Iran (who is now (circa 2006) building nuclear weapons) to "wipe Israel off the map", should the Israelis wait and see if their cities disappear in a flash, or should they make the Iranian cities disappear first?
+For example, following the threat by Iran (who is now (circa 2006) building nuclear weapons) to "wipe Israel off the map", should the Israelis wait to see if their cities disappear in a flash, or should they make the Iranian cities disappear first?

 |« Barbarian Attacks »||« The End Of Civilization »||« A Study Of Our Decline »||« Home »|